malewicz1337/amocrm-leads-nest-vue/README.md

-# AmoCRM Leads Management with Nest.js and Vue.js
+# AmoCRM Leads Info with Nest.js and Vue.js

-This repository contains a project that integrates AmoCRM for managing leads using Nest.js for the backend and Vue.js for the frontend.
+This repository contains a project that integrates AmoCRM for displaying leads using Nest.js for the backend and Vue.js for the frontend.

-## Project Overview

-This project aims to provide a seamless integration with AmoCRM to manage leads efficiently.
-It leverages Nest.js to handle the backend logic and Vue.js for the frontend interface, offering a robust and responsive user experience.

 ## Features